 The curl command with the -X or --request POST option is used to send a POST request to a server.
-Let's say www.example.com contains index.php with following markup.
+Let's say www.example.com/index.php contains the following markup.

 <?php echo $_POST['foo']; ?>